seanpreston/quaderno-api/sections/contacts.md

     "last_name":"Simpson"
 }
 ```
+Mandatory fields:

+* kind: indicates if the contact is whether a person or a company.
+* first_name: name of the contact.

 This will return `201 Created`, with the location of the new contact in the Location header along with the current JSON representation of the contact if the creation was a success.
 If the user does not have access to create new contacts, you'll see `401 Unauthorized`.